ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

-Before your task method returns it must update the task status to be either :obj:`TaskStatus.COMPLETED <ska_control_model.TaskStatus.COMPLETED>` or :obj:`TaskStatus.ABORTED <ska_control_model.TaskStatus.ABORTED>` as appropriate and provide a task result via the `task_callback`.
+Before your task method returns it must update the task status to be either :obj:`TaskStatus.COMPLETED <ska_control_model.TaskStatus.COMPLETED>` or :obj:`TaskStatus.ABORTED <ska_control_model.TaskStatus.ABORTED>` as appropriate, and provide a task result via the `task_callback`.

-If your task method raises an exception the task executor will treat this as an abnormal failure (i.e. a bug) and set the task status to :obj:`TaskStatus.FAILED <ska_control_model.TaskStatus.FAILED>` and provide a result :code:`(ResultCode.FAILED, <message>)`.
-To report normal failure set the task status to :obj:`TaskStatus.COMPLETED <ska_control_model.TaskStatus.COMPLETED>` and use the task result to communicate the failure.
+If your task method raises an exception, the task executor will treat this as an abnormal failure (i.e. a bug) and set the task status to :obj:`TaskStatus.FAILED <ska_control_model.TaskStatus.FAILED>` and provide a result :code:`(ResultCode.FAILED, <message>)`.
+To report a normal failure, set the task status to :obj:`TaskStatus.COMPLETED <ska_control_model.TaskStatus.COMPLETED>` and use the task result to communicate the failure.